morsisko/Interactive-Pathfinder/README.md

 # Interactive-Pathfinder
 An interactive program in which you can follow A* or Dijkstra's algorithm step by step on a map grid.
-Bulit using C++ and SFML.
+Built using C++ and SFML.

+# Compilation
+Tested on Windows and Linux using SFML 2.5

+## Visual Studio
+Run the .sln and set proper SFML's include and lib paths in solution settings, then press F5

+## Makefile
+If your SFML is installed in non-standard path you need to edit the very first lines of Makefile and set correct path to SFML.
+Otherwise just type `make` in your shell.

 # Usage
 Use `left mouse` button to put an obstacle on the map.